-Leeds Biobanking and Sample Processing Facility
+Leeds Biobanking and Sample Processing Laboratory

-In addition to the dedicated sample processing service for clinical trials, the LBSPF is responsible for many biobanking activities within the University and Leeds Teaching Hospitals Trust.
+In addition to the dedicated sample processing service for clinical trials, the LBSPL is responsible for many biobanking activities within the University and Leeds Teaching Hospitals Trust.
 These include collections of tissue, and fluid samples such as blood and urine obtained from consented patients then processed and stored in research tissue banks and used as a valuable resource for research.